 The Liberal Arts program offers students the opportunity to acquire a perspective on world cultures and language while developing essential skills in critical reading, organization, effective writing, analysis and research.
 Students who successfully complete this program and/or a Liberal Arts concentration receive an Associate in Arts (A.A.) degree.

-Students may concentrate in English, foreign languages, or liberal arts.
-All Liberal Arts students must complete six sequential credits of foreign language under the general education requirements.
-Liberal Arts students who wish to pursue a Liberal Arts degree with a concentration in foreign languages are required to take an additional six sequential credits of the same language at the Intermediate 1 and 2 levels (2010 and 2020) or Advanced 1 and 2 levels (2210 and 2220) as well as complete three credits in a second foreign language at the elementary level or above.
+Students may concentrate in English, world languages, or liberal arts.
+All Liberal Arts students must complete six sequential credits of world language under the general education requirements.
+Liberal Arts students who wish to pursue a Liberal Arts degree with a concentration in world languages are required to take an additional six sequential credits of the same language at the Intermediate 1 and 2 levels (2010 and 2020) or Advanced 1 and 2 levels (2210 and 2220) as well as complete three credits in a second world language at the elementary level or above.
 See the following pages for concentration requirements.

 Note: Many courses require prerequisites, corequisites and/or testing.
 See course descriptions for details.